ulo/PeptideEclipse/README.txt

 peptide_AA	length of peptide
 peptide_AA_transmem	length of peptide's TM region(s)
 ```
-For a `pep.xls` file input, PeptideTMM will create a copy of the input file with the following columns appended:
+For a `prot.xls` file input, PeptideTMM will create a copy of the input file with the following columns appended:
 ```
 peptide_AA	length of peptide
 peptide_AA_transmem	length of peptide's TM region(s)